Buffett's Berkshire Hathaway buys P&G's Duracell

 P&G will take a noncash charge of 28 cents per share to write down goodwill and intangible assets, and adjust fiscal 2014 results to reflect Duracell as a discontinued operation.

-Shares of Energizer Holdings Inc (ENR.N), Duracell's main rival, rose as much as 4.7 percent to a record high before easing to $128.43, up 2.6 percent.
+Shares of Energizer Holdings Inc, Duracell's main rival, rose as much as 4.7 percent to a record high before easing to $128.43, up 2.6 percent.

 UBS household products analyst Stephen Powers said private equity investors might look for value in Energizer, given how Buffett proved "willing and eager" to buy Duracell.